lthole/Ethos-Status-widget/README.md

 # Ethos-TriStatus-widget
 An Ethos widget for displaying the Status of a source.

-Here is my Status widget for showing the status of 3 states, like High, Medium, Low.
+Here is my Tri-Status widget for showing the status of 3 states, like High, Medium, Low.
 You select a source, and then optionally define two threshold values.
 - If the source value > threshold1, then State 1 will be displayed.
 - If the the source value is below threshold1 but above threshold2, then State 2 will be displayed.
 - If the source value is below threshold2, then State 3 will be displayed.